Ukraine President Volodymyr Zelensky with troops on the frontline in Kupyansk in the northeast of the country, December 12, 2025

 UPDATE 0757 GMT:

-Two civilians have been murdered and at least eight injured by an overnight Russian drone attack on Dnipro in southeast Ukraine.
+Two civilians were killed and at least 10 injured by an overnight Russian drone attack on Dnipro in southeast Ukraine.

 Among the hospitalized are two girls, aged 9 and 14, and three adults.
 All are in moderate condition.